andreamoro/ollama-fastmcp-wrapper/demos/README.md

 **What it shows:**
 - Connecting to an MCP server
-- Using math tools (add, subtract, multiply, divide)
+- Using math tools (add, multiply)
 - Tool-augmented LLM reasoning

 ---